sslHello/www-project-top-ten-1/2017/A1_2017-Injection.md

 {% include risk_small.html %}

-{% include risk_begin.html %}
-{%- include risk_description.html pos="firstLeft" -%}
-Almost any source of data can be an injection vector, environment variables, parameters, external and internal web services, and all types of users.
-Injection flaws occur when an attacker can send hostile data to an interpreter.
-{%- include risk_description.html pos="mid" -%}
-Injection flaws are very prevalent, particularly in legacy code.
-Injection vulnerabilities are often found in SQL, LDAP, XPath, or NoSQL queries, OS commands, XML parsers, SMTP headers, expression languages, and ORM queries.<br>
-Injection flaws are easy to discover when examining code.
-Scanners and fuzzers can help attackers find injection flaws.
-{%- include risk_description.html pos="right" -%}
-Injection can result in data loss, corruption, or disclosure to unauthorized parties, loss of accountability, or denial of access.
-Injection can sometimes lead to complete host takeover.<br>
-The business impact depends on the needs of the application and data.
-{%- include risk_end.html -%}

 {%- include t10_subsection_begin.html -%}
 {%- include t10_subsection.html token="isTheApplicationVulnerable" pos="firstLeft" -%}
 An application is vulnerable to attack when:<br>